PatrickLipka/tt/README.md

 # tt
 Simple command line time tracker for POSIX systems. \
 Written by Patrick Lipka (patrick.lipka@emea.nec.com) \
-This software is licensed under the BSD-2-clause license.
+tt is free software, distributed under the terms of the [GNU] General Public License as published by the Free Software Foundation, version 3 of the License.
 Please see LICENSE for details.

 ## Dependencies
 The program uses GNU Readline (https://tiswww.case.edu/php/chet/readline/rltop.html) for command completion and history. \